Carnage (character): Scorn (Tanis Nieves)

 After Carnage was ripped in half by the Sentry outside the Earth atmosphere, it is later discovered that, although the host was presumably killed, the symbiote survived by becoming dormant and returned to Earth, where it was discovered by Michael Hall, a competitor of Tony Stark.
 He brought Shriek and her doctor, Tanis Nieves, so he could use Shriek to keep the symbiote alive to use the properties of the symbiote, to create prosthetic limbs and exo-suits which respond in the same ways as a symbiote.
-One such person, Dr. Tanis Nieves, is outfitted with one of these prosthetic arms after she is caught in an attack by the Doppelganger, who tried to rescue Shriek.
+Nieves is outfitted with one of these prosthetic arms after she is caught in an attack by Doppelganger, who tried to rescue Shriek.
 When near the symbiote, her arm goes wild and forces her to kill several scientists before the symbiote forcefully bonds to her, becoming the new Carnage.
-After the symbiote uses Tanis to break into a Hall Corporation facility, it is revealed that Kasady is alive (although both of his legs have been severed), his body preserved by the symbiote and repaired by Hall's prosthetics.
+After the symbiote uses Nieves to break into a Hall Corporation facility, it is revealed that Kasady is alive (although both of his legs have been severed), his body preserved by the symbiote and repaired by Hall's prosthetics.
 Kasady reclaims the symbiote and becomes Carnage once more, attempting to avenge his captivity while Spider-Man and Iron Man struggle to stop him.
-It is then revealed that Carnage is once again pregnant, and the suit's spawn briefly bonds to Tanis, but she removes it from herself and the symbiote bonds to Shriek before being torn from her.
-Scared of Shriek's malice, the symbiote arm then rebounds to Tanis, creating a new hero, Scorn, who defeats Shriek and forces her to use her sonic shriek to weaken Carnage, but she escapes.
+It is then revealed that Carnage is once again pregnant, and the suit's spawn briefly bonds to Nieves, but she removes it from herself and the symbiote bonds to Shriek before being torn from her.
+Scared of Shriek's malice, the symbiote arm then rebounds to Nieves, creating Scorn.

 Wizard (Bentley Wittman)

-Ultimately, Spider-Man brings out Kasady's body to successfully draw the symbiote into it, which immediately devours Dr. Malus and then prepares to finish off the Wizard.
+Ultimately, Spider-Man brings out Kasady's body to successfully draw the symbiote into it, which immediately devours Karl Malus and then prepares to finish off Wizard.
 However, Klaw's ephemeral spirit focuses his sound manipulation powers one last time for a split second to create a powerful sonic blast that disables Carnage, allowing the symbiote to be recaptured.
-In the epilogue it is shown that the symbiote has managed to repair the Wizard's and Kasady's brain damage.
+In the epilogue it is shown that the symbiote has managed to repair Wizard's and Kasady's brain damage.